 - Amazing workflows and solid performance

-- It quite tricky to learn
+- It is quite tricky to learn

 - Is more expensive than some of the other systems.

-Ways you can use lead scoring software
+How can you use lead scoring software to identify valuable leads?

 One of the most effective sales process automation tools is lead scoring software.
-Using qualifiers like job title, industry, seniority, and buying potential, lead scoring software can help identify the most qualified leads for sales teams to prioritise.
+Using qualifiers like job title, industry, and buying potential, lead scoring software can help identify the most qualified leads for sales teams to prioritise.